 Posted by Jenna | 15 Comments

-And it’s been awhile, but random quotes!
+It’s been awhile, but random quotes!

 Claudine: “I had 4 things touching my butt today: underwear, leggings, a leotard and this bench.”